Gorman Bechard: NHdocs: the New Haven Documentary Film Festival

 In 2014, Bechard co-founded NHdocs: the New Haven Documentary Film Festival (NHdocs), which he co-directs with Yale Film and Media Studies professor Charles Musser.
 The festival expanded from one day screening four films in 2014 to three days and over 20 films in 2015.
 In 2016, the festival expanded to 11 days, showing over 40 films, including Bechard's Who is Lydia Loveless? followed by a solo acoustic performance from Lydia Loveless.
 The 2017 version of the festival featured over 80 films and a tribute to the legendary D.A.
 Pennebaker.
 In 2018 the festival featured tributes to Amy Berg (documentary filmmaker), Su Friedrich, and HBO's Sheila Nevins.
 While in 2019, the sixth edition featured over 100 films, including the completed Pizza, A Love Story, and a weekend long tribute to documentarian Michael Moore, with Moore in attendance being interviewed about his work by friends Peter Davis, DA Pennebaker, and Chris Hegedus.
 The festival screened seven of his most famous films including Roger & Me, Bowling for Columbine, Where to Invade Next, Fahrenheit 9/11 and Fahrenheit 11/9.

 In 2020, the festival moved to August due to COVID-19, but still screened over 120 films online and in-person, and also included a student competition, a quarantine film challenge, workshops, Q&As, and a tribute to Johnny Cash.
 In its second Covid-ravaged year, and for its 8th edition, in 2021 NHdocs screened over 120 films online and in-person, and once again included a student competition, online workshops, Q&As, a screening of the film "From the Left Hand" with a performance by its subject Norman Malone, and a tribute to feminist filmmaker Beth B with a live performance by Lydia Lunch.

+In October 2023, after a ten-year run, NHdocs shuttered.
+The loss of available screening venues in the New Haven area was cited by Bechard as the main reason.

+Online Presence

+Bechard launched a substack in April 2025, writing, "You can create a lot in 40 years."
+Subscribers get access to both previously published books (The Second Greatest Story Ever Told is available for everyone to read) and non-published works, short stories, old photos from Bechard's early filmmaking days, behind-the-scenes videos, scans of an old fanzine, some music from his band The Grubbies, and more.